Brace yourself for drone deliveries and more as the US endorses several test projects

 "A lot can proceed under the FAA's current rules," in some cases with waivers from current regulatory constraints, she said.
 "I have asked the FAA to reach out to many other applicants in coming months and weeks to talk about how they may be able to move forward with their proposals."

+And it'll ensure drone innovation happens in the United States, Goodwin added.

+"By creating a regulatory sandbox, the US will bring jobs and innovation back from overseas," he said.
+AirMap currently operates in New Zealand, Switzerland and Japan.

-Chao mentioned several specific areas drones can help: Agriculture, commerce, health care, disaster assistance, emergency response, and human transportation.
+Chao mentioned several specific areas where drones can help: agriculture, commerce, health care, disaster assistance, emergency response and human transportation.

 The IPP makes pilot projects easier, but it doesn't eliminate certification requirements.
 But with local and state governments on board, potential adversaries to drone experiments become champions.